ahmedheema95/Linux-Server-Configuration/README.md

 9. Then copy the content of the key generated on the local machine to the autorized_keys file on the VM
 10. Run `chmod 700 .ssh` on the VM
 11. Run `chmod 644 .ssh/authorized_keys` on the VM
-12. Run `chown -R grader:your_user .grader `on the VM
+12. Run `chown -R grader:grader .ssh `on the VM
 13. Make sure key-based authentication is forced (log in as grader, open the /etc/ssh/sshd_config file, by running `sudo nano /etc/ssh/sshd_config file` and find the line that says, '# Change to no to disable tunnelled clear text passwords'; if the next line says, 'PasswordAuthentication yes', change the 'yes' to 'no'; save and exit the file; `run sudo service ssh restart`
 14. Then login to the VM machine through your local machine :
       * `ssh -i ~/.ssh/grader_key -p 2200 grader@public-ip-address`